Kingdom of Iceland

-The Kingdom of Iceland (Konungsríkið Ísland; Kongeriget Island) was a sovereign and independent country under a constitutional and hereditary monarchy that was established by the Act of Union with Denmark signed on 1 December 1918.
+The Kingdom of Iceland (Konungsríkið Ísland; Kongeriget Island) was an associated state of Denmark (prior to its invasion by Nazi Germany) and kingdom under a personal union that was established by the Act of Union signed on 1 December 1918.
 It lasted until 17 June 1944 when a national referendum established the republic of Iceland in its place.

-Under a personal union, due to the Act of Union, the monarch was simultaneously monarch of Denmark.
 The Parliament of Iceland asked that Denmark represent Iceland internationally, and day-to-day matters were delegated to a Danish plenipotentiary for Icelandic affairs based in Reykjavík, and – after the German invasion of Denmark in 1940 – a regent was appointed.

 History

 Origins of Danish rule

 Because of the Kalmar Union, Iceland had been under the control of the Crown of Denmark since 1380, although formally it had been a Norwegian possession until 1814.
 In 1874, one thousand years after the first acknowledged settlement, Denmark granted Iceland home rule.
 The constitution, written the same year, was revised in 1903 and the extent of Iceland's home rule increased in 1904.